Indian Singaporeans: Languages

 The official languages of Singapore are English, Malay, Chinese (Mandarin) and Tamil.
 The national language of Singapore is Malay for historical reasons, and it is used in the national anthem, "Majulah Singapura".

 Persons of ethnic Tamil ancestry form about 58% of Singapore's Indian residents.
 Minority Indian groups include Malayalees, Telugu, Punjabis, Sindhis, Gujaratis, Sinhalese, and Hindi-speaking people, among others.
 In terms of actual daily language use, 39% of Indian residents speak mainly English at home, and a similar number use Tamil.
-The remainder speak either Malay (11%) or other languages, including other Indian languages and Kristang (11%).There are about 3000 families which speak Marathi at home.
+The remainder speak either Malay (11%) or other languages, including other Indian languages and Kristang (11%).
+There are about 3000 families that speak Marathi at home.

 3.1% of all Singapore residents speak mainly Tamil at home and it is one of the country's four official languages.
 Tamil is taught as a second language in most public schools.
 Tamil content (produced locally or abroad) is available on free-to-air and cable television as well as radio channels, and in libraries, cinemas, theatres and bookshops.
 Tamil is used in temples, mosques and churches catering to the community.
 Some business and non-profit groups, especially those in the Little India neighbourhood, use Tamil on a daily basis.

 Many Indian loan words are found in Malay, and, to a lesser extent, in English.
-The influence of Indian vocabulary, syntax and pronunciation are also found in Singlish, the local English dialect.
+The influence of Indian vocabulary, syntax, and pronunciation is also found in Singlish, the local English dialect.
 At the same time, Singapore Tamil is slightly distinct from the versions spoken in India and Sri Lanka, with its closest cousin being the Malaysian Tamil spoken across the border.
 Local usage includes some words from English, Malay and other languages.
 Meanwhile, certain Tamil words or phrases that are archaic in India and Sri Lanka are still used in Singapore.